raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 - The single uint32 return value corresponds to the block ID of the return data struct, or `0` for none.

+More information on block IDs can be found in [IPLD memory model](#ipld-memory-model)

 This design decouples actors from their runtime, and is more aligned with the actor model, where actors interact through inboxes.
 It also awards maximal degrees of freedom and sophistication to support techniques such as structural